 Devil's Bridge Sedona.

-My husband and I have hiked to Devil’s Bridge three times, and each time we started around sunrise.
+My husband and I have hiked to Devil’s Bridge many times, and each time we started around sunrise.
+And guess what?

 We were able to enjoy the spot entirely to ourselves (for a little while until people slowly started trickling in), and we didn’t have to wait in a line for a photo!